-Our approach in this paper is to use numerical methods to find out how much we can extend the computations of these invariants for phylogenetic varieties.
-We use the Julia package HomotopyContinuation.jl \cite{HC} for computing both, the ED degrees and gED degrees for the toric phylogenetic varieties.
-To compute these degrees we turn the computation of critical points of the optimization problems \eqref{eq:du} and \eqref{eq:gen_du} into the problem of solving the systems of polynomial equations \eqref{eq:critEqsED} and \eqref{eq:critEqsgED}.
-We solve these systems of critical equations using the \textit{solve} function in \texttt{HomotopyContinuation.jl}.
-In order to solve the system, a starting system, with easily computed solutions, is first derived using a polyhedral homotopy algorithm developed by Hubert and Sturmfels \cite{HuSt95}.
-After that, the original system is subjected to a parameter homotopy, which along with the solutions of the starting system define the solution path that we can track.
+In this paper, we also aimed to test how far the computations of these invariants for phylogenetic varieties could be extended using numerical methods.
+In this case, we turn the computation of critical points of the optimization problems \eqref{eq:du} and \eqref{eq:gen_du} into the problem of solving the systems of polynomial equations \eqref{eq:critEqsED} and \eqref{eq:critEqsgED}.
+We solve these polynomial systems via homotopy continuation and monodromy and use the implementations in the Julia package \texttt{HomotopyContinuation.jl} \cite{HC}.

-To compute the ML degree we solve the system of critical equations given in \eqref{eq:critEqs}.
-This system can be converted into a polynomial system by adding new variables as suggested in \cite[Section 3.3]{ASCB2005}.
-In this way one can also use \texttt{HomotopyContinuation.jl}.
-However, for our specific models, solving the corresponding systems became computationally infeasible as the number of leaves and parameters in the model increased.
-This is mostly due to the fact that the number of paths to track increases at a significantly higher rate.
-As a result, most computations did not finish due to time and memory constrains.
+In order to solve the systems using \emph{homotopy continuation}, a starting system with easily computed solutions is first derived using a polyhedral homotopy algorithm developed by Hubert and Sturmfels \cite{HuSt95}.
+After that, the original system is subjected to a parameter homotopy, which along with the solutions of the starting system defines the solution path that we can track.

 As an alternative approach, we use \emph{monodromy} to compute all the isolated solutions with the specified parameter values and initial solutions.
-We search for a pair of data $u_0$ and parameters $\theta_0$ satisfying the system \eqref{eq:critEqs}.
-New solutions for $\theta$ are found by making loops in the parameter space of the system.
 In order to use monodromy one must compute a starting solution in terms of variables $\theta_0$ and parameters $u_0$.
 One approach to do this is to substitute some random variables $\theta_0$ into the system \eqref{eq:critEqs} and then find initial parameters $u_0$ by solving the resulting linear system.
-However, in our systems the number of parameters is larger than the number of variables and therefore, we get an underdetermined linear system.
+However, in our systems, the number of parameters is larger than the number of variables and therefore, we get an underdetermined linear system.
 To solve it we assign random numbers to entries of $u_0$ until we get a full rank square linear system which we then solve for the remaining entries of $u_0$.
+After finding a pair of data $u_0$ and parameters $\theta_0$ satisfying the system \eqref{eq:critEqs} the new solutions for $\theta$ are found by making loops in the parameter space of the system.